steadybit/event-kit/docs/event-api.md

 - In the event listeners registration phase, Steadybit learns about the supported event listeners.
 Once this phase is completed,
 - Event listeners will be automatically called by Steadybit, e.g., during the experiment execution.

-The following sections explain the various API endpoints, their responsibilities and structures in more detail.
+The following sections explain the various API endpoints, their responsibilities, and structures in more detail.

 ## Event Listeners List

 As the name implies, the action list returns a list of supported event listeners.
 Or, more specifically, HTTP endpoints that the agent should call to learn more about the event listeners.

+All paths will be resolved relative to the URL used to register the extension at the agent.
+For example, if `https://extension/some-path` was used to register and this endpoint returns `/events/all,` the agent will make the request to `https://extension/some-path/events/all.` This allows extensions to run behind reverse proxies, rewriting the path.

 This endpoint needs to be [registered with Steadybit agents](./event-registration.md).